josh-wong/josh-wong.github.io/docs/blog/posts/2022-12-month-in-review-december.md

 December is always a bit of a hectic month with holiday gatherings and wrapping up tasks at work before the New Year break.
 Although I didn't get around to writing a post for this month, I do have quite a few topics to briefly share in this month-in-review post.

+- Wrote a post for the Mercari Engineering Blog
+- Bought a washer and dryer machine
+- Tried resurrecting a problematic hard drive

 <!-- more -->

 !!! info